purescript-polyform/polyform/README.md

 ## Core types

-### Validator
+### `Validator`

-It provides an `Applicative` instance which allow compose muptiple validators in a similar the `Reader` spirit.
-There is also `Category` instance which allows you to build validation chains.
+It provides an `Applicative` instance which allow composition in the `Reader` spirit - all `Validators` "work" on the same input.
+It is accumulative because it is build on top of `V`.
+There is also a `Category` instance which allows you to build validation chains combining this applicative steps.

 ```
 newtype Validator m e i o = Validator (Star (Compose m (V e)) i o)